Gift Acceptance FAQs

 • Share donor contributions (including source, amount, and use) publicly

-It is important to note that while the Foundation collaborates closely with WHO program and technical teams on various prospects and opportunities, contributions to the WHO Foundation imply a legal relationship between the Foundation and the donor; in fact, the donor to WHO is the WHO Foundation.
-The Foundation communicates each grant award to WHO via a grant allocation letter and process which specify the intended use of funds.
+No. While the WHO Foundation collaborates closely with WHO program and technical teams on various prospects and opportunities, contributions to the WHO Foundation imply a legal relationship between the WHO Foundation and the donor.
+The donor to WHO is then the WHO Foundation, which can pool funds from multiple donors to the WHO Foundation.
+The WHO Foundation communicates each grant award to WHO via a grant allocation letter and process which specify the intended use of funds.

 Our policy is to name contributors for gifts over $100,000.
 In exceptional cases and only in line with our Gift Acceptance Policy, anonymity may be permitted.